 - The management point is the primary point of contact between Configuration Manager clients and the site server.
 Management points can provide clients with installation prerequisites, client installation files, configuration details, advertisements, and software distribution package source file locations.
 Additionally, management points receive inventory data, software metering information, and status and state messages from clients.

 - System Center Configuration Manager uses distribution points to store files needed for packages to run on client computers.
-These distribution points function as distribution centers for the files that a package uses, allowing users to download and run these files, programs, and scripts when a package is advertised.
+These distribution points function as distribution centres for the files that a package uses, allowing users to download and run these files, programs, and scripts when a package is advertised.

 - Click Begin Install